-The financial statements for the Council do not contain an allowance for uncollectible receivables because management believes all amounts will be collected.
-However, if management becomes aware of information that would change its assessment about the collectibility of any receivable, management would write off the receivable as a bad debt at that time.
+The financial statements for the Council do not contain uncollectible allowance for receivables management believes will be collected. all amounts However, if management becomes aware of information that would change its assessment about the collectibility of receivable, management would write off receivable as a bad debt at that time.